wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 Certain Products allow you to configure and deploy your own products and services to your own users and other third parties using the Protocol.
 You are solely responsible for those products and services and the activities conducted by you or anyone else in connection with those products and services.
 You, on behalf of yourself and your third-party users, expressly waive and release us from any and all liability, claims, causes of action, losses and damages arising from or in any way relating to your products and services.
 By using our Products, you agree that you will include in your agreement(s) with the users of your products and services the necessary waivers and disclaimers to ensure that those users do not seek any recourse or recovery from us.

 ## 5.2 Indemnification
-You agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys' fees) arising out of or in connection with your use of the Products and Protocol or your products and services, including, but not limited to, any claims related to third-party rights, applicable laws, tax obligations, or regulatory violations.
+You agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys’ fees) arising out of or in connection with your use of the Products and Protocol or your products and services, including, but not limited to, any claims related to third-party rights, applicable laws, tax obligations, or regulatory violations.

 # 6 Markets: Borrowers and Lenders